modelscope/evalscope/docs/en/user_guides/backend/rageval_backend/ragas.md

 - `eval_backend`: string, description: The name of the evaluation backend, e.g., "RAGEval".
 - `eval_config`: dictionary, description: Contains detailed information about the evaluation configuration.
   - `tool`: string, description: The name of the evaluation tool, e.g., "RAGAS".
-  - `testset_generation`: dictionary, description: Configuration for test set generation.
+  - `testset_generation`: dictionary, description: Configuration for test set generation:
     - `docs`: list, description: A list of documents needed for test set generation, e.g., ["README.md"].
     - `test_size`: integer, description: The size of the generated test set, e.g., 5.
     - `output_file`: string, description: The path for the generated output file, e.g., "outputs/testset.json".